 - The large central vacuole spreads the cytoplasm in the form of a thin peripheral layer.

-- This is a device to facilitate rapid exchange between cytoplasm and the surrounding environment.
-The fluid present in the sap vacuoles is often called sap or vacuolar sap.
+- This is a device to facilitate rapid exchange between the cytoplasm and the surrounding environment.
+The fluid present in the sap vacuoles is often called a sap or vacuolar sap.

 - A contractile vacuole has a highly extensible and collapsible membrane.
 It is also connected to a few feeding canals (e.g., Paramecium).
 The feeding canals obtain water with or without waste products from the surrounding cytoplasm.
 They pour the same into the contractile vacuole.

 - The vacuole swells up.
 The process is called diastole.
 The swollen contractile vacuole comes in contact with the plasma membrane and collapses.
 Collapsing is called systole.
 This throws the vacuolar contents to the outside.

 - Contractile vacuoles take part in osmoregulation and excretion.

 - They occur in the cells of protozoan protists, several lower animals and phagocytes of higher animals.